-Second, when you have an interference fit of the optic to the slide you will have a more precise return to zero if the optic is removed and re-installed (which many require you to do when you replace the battery).
-Fitting each optic to each slide absolutely means it takes longer to machine.
+Match fitting each optic to each slide absolutely means it takes longer to machine.
 There is nothing quicker or easier about it.
 Ask yourself this.
-Why would we spend more time on fitting your optic (which we don't charge any extra for by the way) if we didn't know it mattered?
-We want your optic to be as securely mounted to your slide as possible because one day you might just have to subject it to what is considered as "hard use" and we don't want it shifting zero or breaking off your slide due to sheared screws.
+Why would we spend more time on fitting your optic (which we don't charge any extra for) if we didn't know it mattered?
+It's simple, we want your optic to be as securely mounted to your slide as possible.
+One day you might just have to subject your optic to what is considered as "hard use" and we don't want it shifting zero or breaking off your slide when you may need it most.

 Now, one of the down sides to a precision fit optic cut is that if you ever have to replace the optic, your replacement may be a bit over or undersized compared to your original.
 Here's the thing: we don’t believe that counting on a replacement optic fitting the existing optic cut is priority vs the quality of the original fit of an optic to a slide.
 This is why we caution our customers to buy quality optics especially if this is a weapon they use for defense or duty (because it minimizes the risk of a failure and need of a replacement).
-Loose fit optics are a compromise.
-Precision fit is not.
+Loose fit optic pockets are a compromise.
+Precision match fit is not.

-At the end of the day we are trying to provide you with the most secure, precise fit we possibly can so that the work we do minimizes the possibility of a failure on a gun that one day may be used to save your life or others around you.
+We strive to provide you with the most secure, precise fit optic cut possible so that the potential of failure is minimized on a gun that may one day be used to save your life or the lives of others around you.
 THAT is the primary reason we take such a hard line on this.

 An example of the precision fit you can expect from us.
 No screws in the optic and still secure...